 Finviz Charting Is Poor

-🔍 TradingView vs Finviz Backtesting
+🔍 Strategy Backtesting

 TradingView Backtesting

 TradingView has a backtesting system called Strategy Tester, but you must develop some scripting skills using the proprietary Pine code to develop original backtesting systems.
-I have even implemented my MOSES ETF Trading strategy into TradingView; I am no developer, but the Pine Script language is so natural anyone can do it.
+I have even implemented my MOSES ETF Trading strategy into TradingView; I am no developer, but the Pine Script language is so natural that anyone can do it.

 Finviz Backtesting

-The system returned a profit of 1,588%, with a compounded annual return (CAGR) of 15.24% versus the S&P 500 of 10.86%.
-(See the proof below).
+The system generated a profit of 1,588%, with a compounded annual growth rate (CAGR) of 15.24% compared to the S&P 500’s 10.86% (See the proof below).

 One cannot believe the backtest results when there is no evidence of every trade and the entry and exit points.
 If you want a good backtesting service, please read my detailed review and test of the best stock backtesting software.

-🖱 TradingView vs. Finviz Usability
+🖱 Usability

 🏁 Final Thoughts